FRRouting/frrbot/README.md

 * `GH_APP_PKEY_PEM_PATH` should be the absolute path to the PEM format private key associated with your GitHub App; you should mount the key into the container at that path
+* `GH_GIST_USER_TOKEN` should be a personal access token for a real user.
+This user will be used to host gists, since GitHub apps can't use gists.
 * Since the job store should outlive the container, you should mount a volume where the job store should live from the host into the container before running and set `JOB_STORE_PATH` appropriately.
 For example: